opensouls/soul-engine/docs/docs/CortexStep/examples.md

 let initialMemory = [
   {
     role: "system",
+    content: stripIndent`
-    content: stripIndent`<Context>You are modeling the mind of a \
-    protagonist who is deciding on actions in a quest</Context>`, },
+      You are modeling the mind of a protagonist who is deciding on actions in a quest `
+  },
 ];